 Who is this course for?

-The MA Biomedical and Health Care Ethics is aimed primarily at health care professionals, although it also attracts graduates from philosophy and associated disciplines.
+The MA Biomedical and Health Care Ethics is aimed at health care students and professionals, and attracts graduates from philosophy and associated disciplines.

 The programme is particularly suitable as continuing professional development (CPD), and most of our students study part-time whilst working (the course can be taken on a full-time basis).